-It falls within the highest year and would dramatically increase our certificate completions.
+It falls in line with our highest year & would dramatically increase our certificate completions.

 ENROLLMENT AND EFFICIENCY TRENDS

 Your courses and offerings represent the path students take to complete their goals.
 Palomar has a very diverse set of programs and offerings and students have many paths they can take to earn a degree, certificate, or transfer.